phreis/flexible-approval/README.md

 ## Scenarios and Nodes

-In order to automate your approval process, you have to create a scenario.
-A scenario consits of a series of connected Nodes that indicate how the context data is processed.
+To automate your approval process, you need to create a scenario.
+A scenario consists of a series of connected nodes that indicate how the context data is processed.

 Currently there are five types of Nodes: